Tony Schiavone: Various jobs (2001–2019)

+On January 30, 2017, Schiavone began hosting the What Happened When? podcast with co-host Conrad Thompson on MLW Radio discussing stories from Schiavone's time with Jim Crockett Promotions, his stint in the WWF and his WCW tenure.
+Schiavone also co-hosts the "Pro Wrestling Wednesday" podcast with lifelong wrestling fan Beau Le Blanc for WZGC FM 92.9 The Game in Atlanta, a station in which he often does fill-in work for their sports flash updates.

+Return to professional wrestling (2017–present)

 Major League Wrestling (2017–2019)

 On October 5, 2017, Schiavone returned to professional wrestling at the inaugural event of the resurrected Major League Wrestling (MLW).
 At the show, Schiavone provided color commentary for the event's matches.
 He then continued to provide his commentary work for MLW's television show, MLW Fusion.
 After taking a break in early 2019 from commentating due to conflicting schedules, he returned in July 2019.
 Schiavone noted on the November 20, 2019 Clash of the Champions XIII episode of What Happened When with Conrad Thompson that he would no longer be appearing for Major League Wrestling (MLW).

 All Elite Wrestling (2019–present)

-In August 2019, it was reported that Schiavone had signed a contract with All Elite Wrestling.
-It is expected that Schiavone will continue to work with MLW while working for AEW.
+In August 2019, it was reported that Schiavone had signed a contract with All Elite Wrestling (AEW).
 It was announced that Schiavone would join AEW as a commentator.
 Schiavone also began working as a senior producer for AEW live events.

-On March 25, 2020, due to significant delays with non-audiences, Schiavone filled in on play-by-play commentary for Jim Ross and Excalibur on AEW Dynamite with other substitute announcers Cody, Kenny Omega, Colt Cabana and Chris Jericho.
+On February 20, 2020, AEW and TNT launched AEW Unrestricted, a weekly podcast hosted by Schiavone and referee Aubrey Edwards.

-As of 2022, Schiavone remains a member of the commentary team on AEW Dynamite, while also conducting in-ring and backstage interviews with various professional wrestlers.
+On October 14, 2023, Schiavone debuted as the play-by-play announcer on Collision.
+He remains a member of the commentary team on Dynamite, while also conducting in-ring and backstage interviews with various professional wrestlers.

-Football and baseball

-After wrestling, Schiavone became the morning sports anchor for both WDUN in Gainesville and WSB-AM in Atlanta simultaneously, despite the two stations having different owners (WDUN has a partnership with Cox Media Group, which owns WSB-TV and WSB-AM.)
-Schiavone also has done morning sports reports for Cox sister stations WHIO AM/FM in Dayton, Ohio.
-Additionally, Schiavone is a writer for the Georgia Bulldogs Radio Network and produced the Best of the Bulldogs, which won the AP Award for Best Sports Program in 2004.
-Along with being a writer for the Georgia Bulldogs Radio Network, Schiavone also works one of the post game talk shows on the Georgia Bulldogs Radio Network for home and away games alongside former University of Georgia quarterback David Greene.

-After a few years of work with the Braves system including pre-game and post-game radio coverage, and also spot duty as an official scorer for games, Schiavone returned to play-by-play duties on radio when the Gwinnett Braves began their first season in Lawrenceville, Georgia as Atlanta's AAA-level affiliate for the 2009–10 season.